Jbleezy/BO2-Reimagined/README.md

 * Fire upgraded: decreased charge level 3 lava damage radius by 20% (same as charge level 2)
 * Fire upgraded: plays smaller explosion fx at end of lava
 * Fire upgraded: charged shots no longer deal additional damage to Panzersoldat
+* Fire upgraded: fixed lava not being created if the player fired the charged shot on a wall or too close to themselves
 * Ice upgraded: fixed melee sound
 * Wind upgraded: whirlwind pulls in multiple zombies significantly faster
 * Wind upgraded: whirlwind stops pulling in zombies when the whirlwind fx starts to end instead of when the whirlwind fx completely ends